Bira/octopus-carnival/_drafts/wir-mm-4e-ettin.md

 still-living primordial.
-The few ettins bright enough to know about this creation myth prefer to associate themselves with Demogorgon rather than with Storralk, since Demogorgon was obviously the stronger of the two and whoever is strongest is best.
+The few ettins bright enough to know about this creation myth prefer to associate themselves with Demogorgon rather than with Storralk, since Demogorgon was obviously the stronger of the two and whoever is strongest is bestest.
 For this reason, demon-worshipping ettin aren't all that uncommon, and you can find them hanging out together.
 One of Demogorgon's exarchs is an ettin.